wiflore/DRL-Value-Based-Methods-Navigation/README.md

 <p>(<em>For AWS</em>) If you'd like to train the agent on AWS (and have not <a target="_blank" href="https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md">enabled a virtual screen</a>), then please use <a target="_blank" href="https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip">this link</a> to obtain the "headless" version of the environment.
 You will <strong>not</strong> be able to watch the agent without enabling a virtual screen, but you will be able to train the agent.  (<em>To watch the agent, you should follow the instructions to <a target="_blank" href="https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md">enable a virtual screen</a>, and then download the environment for the <strong>Linux</strong> operating system above.</em>)</p>
 <h2 id="step-3-explore-the-environment">Step 3: Explore the Environment</h2>
 <hr>
-<p>After you have followed the instructions above, clone this repo <code> https://github.com/wiflore/DRL-Value-Based-Methods-Navigation.git/</code> in the  p1_navigation folder and open <code>Navigation.ipynb</code> (located <code>this repo</code>) and follow the instructions to learn how to use the Python API to control the agent.
+<p>After you have followed the instructions above, copy the file of this repo in the <code> p1_navigation folder </code> and open the file <code>Navigation.ipynb</code> and follow the instructions.
 This file has five parts:

   1. Start the Environment
   2. Examine the State and Action Spaces